heroku/agentmon/doc/design.md

 which speaks the protocol outlined below.

-While it'd certainly be possible to report metrics to other services, and via other means, the only reporter shipping with agentmon is a simple reporter for Heroku's Application Metrics service.
+While it'd certainly be possible to report metrics to other services, the only reporter shipping with agentmon is a simple reporter for Heroku's Application Metrics service.
 This endpoint is POST'ed to over HTTPS, with a few optional headers, and a simple JSON body.

 The `Content-Type` header should be `application/json`.
 Optionally, the header `Measurements-Time` can be set to an RFC3339 timestamp,